 Getting there is truly half the fun on the Washington ferries.
-If you're planning a trip to Seattle, Whidbey Island, the San Juan Islands, Victoria B.C. or other parts of the Puget Sound, then taking a ferry is often your most direct route.
+If you're planning a trip to Seattle, Whidbey Island, the San Juan Islands, Victoria B.C. or other parts of the Puget Sound, then taking a ferry may be your most direct route.

-Ferries are fun for families because they are a novel experience for most of us, and there is plenty of space to explore and beautiful things to see.
-Look for orcas or other wildlife!
+Ferries are fun for families because they are a novel experience for most of us.
+There is plenty of space to explore and there are beautiful things to see.
+Watch for orcas or other wildlife.

-We've used the Washington ferries lots of times when visiting family on Whidbey Island and Seattle, but we still ran into a few snags when we planned a trip to the gorgeous San Juan Islands in Washington and Victoria, British Columbia last summer.
+We've used the Washington ferries lots of times when visiting family on Whidbey Island and Seattle, but we still ran into a major snag when we planned a trip to the gorgeous San Juan Islands in Washington and Victoria, British Columbia last summer.
 So, I'm sharing my rookie mistakes and other tips to help you get it right the first time.

 Here's what NOT to do on the Washington ferries: